Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Reduce stress by learning Time Management Techniques and learning to delegate tasks that are not popular.
+- Reduce stress by learning Time Management Techniques and gaining the ability to delegate unpopular tasks.

 Not Establishing Goals

-Which Ways Can You Network Better?
+What Can You Network Better?

-- Attend professional conferences
+- Attend professional meetings

-- Join online forums and communities related to your field
+- Join online forums relating to your specialization

 - Participate in resource groups for employees.